-In this article, learn how to choose the best epoxy resin for wood to use for thick pours, river tables, and resin art and the essential tools and materials for all epoxy resin projects.
+In this article, learn how to choose the best epoxy resin for wood to use for thick pours, resin river tables, and resin art projects.

 I included a free resin calculator at the end of this post, so be sure to download it before you go.